 DAVOS-Trump's parting gifts, the Piano Man, Greta meets a prince - Davos Wednesday highlights

-For 25 years he had the ear of world leaders, CEOs and even rock stars at Davos, but the Swiss ski resort's most-listened to man has moved on.
+For 25 years he had the ear of world leaders, CEOs and even rock stars at Davos, but the Swiss ski resort's most-listened-to man has moved on.
 Barry Colson, a 56-year-old piano player who lives in Halifax, Canada, led a nightly songfest for WEF attendees as the musician-in-residence at the upstairs bar of the Hotel Europe.
 Now, he has opened up his own shop about 450 meters away.
-DIGITAL TAX TRUCE

-Calling a truce until the end of the year, French Finance Minister Bruno Le Maire said he had agreed with U.S. Treasury Secretary Steven Mnuchin that France would not require companies to pay its digital tax this year and that Mnuchin had agreed to suspend the tariff threat in the mean time.
-OVERHEARD AT DAVOS
+DIGITAL TAX TRUCE Calling a truce until the end of the year, French Finance Minister Bruno Le Maire said he had agreed with U.S. Treasury Secretary Steven Mnuchin that France would not require companies to pay its digital tax this year and that Mnuchin had agreed to suspend the tariff threat in the meantime.

-Ukraine's President Volodymyr Zelenskiy: The world cannot be united only in Facebook, when people re-post Greta Thunberg' speech, or photos of horrible fires in Australia, or photos of a downed, unfortunately, Ukrainian plane in Iran.
-(Writing by Leela de Kretser; Editing by Alexander Smith)
+OVERHEARD AT DAVOS Ukraine's President Volodymyr Zelenskiy: The world cannot be united only in Facebook when people re-post Greta Thunberg' speech, or photos of horrible fires in Australia, or photos of a downed, unfortunately, Ukrainian plane in Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)